Phazorknight/Cogito/COGITO/DynamicFootstepSystem/Readme.md

 ### Footstep Surface
 When this script is attached to an object in the scene it will determine what footstep sounds will be played when stepping on that object.
 You must assign a footstep profile or you will still get a generic footstep sound.
+These can also be assigned to children in the case of a StaticBody3D or Rigidbody3D

 ### Footstep Material Library
 A resource that contains an array of Footstep Material Profiles.
 I recommend saving this as a resource.